William Flores: Life

 Flores was born and raised in Carlsbad, New Mexico.
 By the time he was in high school, he and his family moved to Benbrook, Texas.
 With his parents' permission, Flores left Western Hills High School in Benbrook early in order to serve in the United States Coast Guard.

 Having been out of boot camp for only one year, Flores was stationed aboard USCGC Blackthorn.
-As Blackthorn left port from Tampa Bay, Florida on January 28, 1980, the 180-foot seagoing buoy tender collided with the tanker, SS Capricorn, as the tanker entered the bay.
+As Blackthorn left port from Tampa, Florida on January 28, 1980, the 180-foot seagoing buoy tender collided with the tanker, SS Capricorn, as the tanker entered the bay.
 The 18-year-old Flores stayed aboard Blackthorn while it sank.
 He threw life jackets to seamen who were struggling in the water without life jackets.
 He strapped open the life jacket locker, so that the remaining life jackets were released and floated upwards to the men who were floundering in the water while the vessel sank.
 Flores then tried to aid wounded seamen who were still aboard.
 The collision has been described as the worst peacetime disaster in the Coast Guard's history.
 Seaman Apprentice Flores helped save twenty-three (23) of his crewmates, at the cost of his own life.